Police: 12-year-old killed by younger brother who found gun

 The shooting happened Tuesday night in a north St. Louis neighborhood, KMOV-TV reported.
 Police said the boys were with a parent who was getting a haircut in the home when the older boy was shot in the face.

-Police said the boys’ 36-year-old mother was arrested Wednesday on a possible charge of endangering the welfare of a child, the St. Louis Post-Dispatch reported.
+Police said a woman was arrested Wednesday on a possible charge of endangering the welfare of a child, the St. Louis Post-Dispatch reported.

 The death follows a spate of shootings in St. Louis involving children handling guns.
 On Friday, two young cousins who were livestreaming from a St. Louis apartment died when one child fatally shot the other before killing herself in what family members have said was an accident.